brendansudol/reply-cli/README.md

 ## Features

-- **Prioritized triage** — finds threads where the latest message is incoming and you haven’t replied; weights recency, consecutive incoming streak, and “question/ask” cues to compute a score.
+- **Prioritized triage** — finds threads where the latest message is incoming and you haven’t replied (reactions count as replies); weights recency and consecutive incoming streak to compute a score.
 - **Interactive, one‑by‑one workflow** — step through threads with navigation, ignore/skip, reply, and LLM draft.
 - **Context view** — show the last _N_ messages (oldest → newest).
 Use `--no-truncate` to see full text.
 - **Reply from the CLI** — send via Messages (AppleScript) or copy to the clipboard, or do both.